What to expect?

-Students should expect to complete fifteen - twenty hours a week in private study.
+Students should expect to complete fifteen to twenty hours a week in private study.
 This means you should allocate about five hours to private study in each A level subject per week.
 If you are to achieve A or B grades at A level you will need to spend more than this minimum on each subject.

 Assessments and Reports

-Universities expect students to study a minimum two full A levels or equivalents.
+Universities expect students to study a minimum three full A levels or equivalents.
 As entrance to the top universities becomes increasingly competitive, many admissions tutors expect the most able students to achieve more than just academic qualifications over two years.
 Universities base their selection on a number of factors including GCSE grades, predicted grades, as well as academic references.
 It is worth checking university entrance requirements on specific courses, especially if you have a career in mind, to ensure that you are studying the right combination of subjects.